Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

-Lift up the shingles and nail the boards in underneath instead of through the top of them.
+Lift up the shingles and nail the boards in underneath instead of through the top of them if possible.
 Shingles with adhesive underneath cannot be lifted up though, in which case the nails must be hammered through the top.
-Always fill the holes with high grade roofing cement upon removal of the boards.
+Always fill the holes with high grade roofing cement when you remove the boards.
 The holes won't leak as long as you completely fill them with the right material.
 Most home improvement stores sell tubes of roofing repair caulking.
 Never use regular painter's caulk to fill nail holes in a roof.

 Pivit Leveler Tool and Roof Boot

 When you're painting from a rooftop, you need a level platform to set down your paint can and tools so they don't go sliding down the roof.
 My long time favorite multi-tool for rooftop painting is the Pivit ladder leveler.
 The Pivit is a very versatile tool you can use in several different ways for both interior and exterior painting.

 On roofs, I use this tool as a stable platform to hold my paint can and caulk gun.
 The Pivit is an awesome extension ladder leveler for rooftops and staircases.
-You can also use it to set up a plank or use it with the Roof Boot.
+You can also use it to set up a plank or use it with the Roof Boot accessory.

 The footing on the Pivit is covered with anti-slip material for grip and stabilization.
 I've used this tool over and over again on many steep rooftops without any issues.
-On roofs with a very steep pitch, I place it in front of a toe board, or the Roof Boot, to be safe.
-If you're using the Pivit underneath an extension ladder on a roof, you definitely need to secure it with the Roof Boot.
+On roofs with a very steep pitch, I place it in front of a toe board, or the metal Roof Boot, for added support.
+If you use the Pivit underneath an extension ladder on a roof, you definitely need to secure it with the Roof Boot.

 The Roof Boot

-The Roof Boot is essential if you plan to erect an extension ladder on a rooftop using the Pivit.
+The Roof Boot is essential if you plan to use an extension ladder on a rooftop using the Pivit.
 You can also lay a ladder down on the roof for climbing up and down instead of nailing in multiple toe boards.